 WORK TO YOUR STRENGTHS:

-Alongside the creatively minded, these same processes will grant the same stability to those that are really productive in a logical, mathematical way.
+Alongside the creatively minded, these same processes will grant the same stability to those that are produced in a logical, mathematical way.
 Whilst everyone will thrive with a solid and reliable base to work from, logical thinkers will gain particular benefit from having the answers written in stone.
 Whatever the strengths are that the members of your team have, optimising your processes will create miles of space for them.

 MORE TIME FOR CONNECTION: